 When you have RA (rheumatoid arthritis), your new car should not be an endless source of frustration and pain.
 I've compiled a number of tips that can help you make the most of this big ticket purchase.
 By being mindful of what your needs are in a new vehicle, you can mitigate some of the issues you might not be aware of when you go for a test-drive.

 In my latest HealthCentral article, Tips for Buying a Car When You Have RA, I address a number of areas that you'll want to pay attention to before you drive your car off the lot.

-Did you know that during the hot months, it is recommended that in order to get the most fuel for you buck, you fill up in the early morning.
-I’m not going to talk about fueling times, but I do suggest when the best time for a test drive is.
-I also cover the seats – well not cover them, as in material, but discuss the importance of the right type of seating.
-Other slides I discuss doors, the ignition, the steering column, the gear shifter and helpful doodads.
-Let’s not forget about the kids, groceries and gear.
+Did you know that during the hot months, it is recommended that, in order to get the most fuel for you buck, you fill up in the early morning?
+I'm not going to talk about fueling times, but I do suggest when the best time for a test drive is.
+I also cover the seats - well not cover them, as in material - but discuss the importance of the right type of seating.
+Other slides I discuss doors, the ignition, the steering column, the gear shifter and other helpful doodads.
+Let's not forget about the kids, groceries and gear.
 Dogs, too!